COVID-19 just the latest epidemic in areas st... | Taiwan News

 SULEIMAN KHEL, Pakistan (AP) — When Tariq Nawaz’s daughter was born a year ago, he borrowed money to pay for his wife’s cesarean delivery.
 Seven months later, they learned their baby had polio and sold the little bit of jewelry his wife had received for her wedding to pay mounting medical bills.

-Then the new coronavirus pandemic struck Pakistan, prompting a countrywide lockdown that closed even their village of Suleiman Khel, at the edge of a tribal region plagued by militants.
+Then the new coronavirus pandemic struck Pakistan, prompting a countrywide lockdown.
 Still in debt, Nawaz lost his job, his monthly paycheck of $95 and the means to provide treatment for the baby’s polio.

 “It’s all I can think of.
 I feel like my head is going crazy,” he said.